WGBH-MLA/AAPB2/app/views/primary_source_sets/freedom-riders.md

 All of these sources address the attack on the Freedom Riders’ bus in Anniston, Alabama.
 How are the accounts similar?
 How are they different?
 How might the backgrounds of the speakers have influenced what they said about the attack?

+**3) Topic: Goals of the Freedom Riders**

-3) Ask students to watch the following sources:
+Ask students to watch the following sources:

 - [Interview With Diane Nash, Coordinator of the Nashville Freedom Riders](/primary_source_sets/freedom-riders/1-15-2f7jq0tn9b) (2009)
 - [Interview with John Lewis](/primary_source_sets/freedom-riders/2-15-tx3513w36f) (2009)